Two frequently asked questions by people starting to grow microgreens are: “What are cotyledons?”, and “What are true leaves on microgreens?”

 First true leaves are smaller versions of what the larger mature leaves will be, so they are the leaves that have vascular structures and frilly edges.
 Now not every first true leaf has frilly edges like the mustard shown above.
 But they will look more like mature plant leaves.

-Cotyledons are usually smooth and plain looking, with very basic shapes like ovals or in the case of the mustard above, heart-shaped.
+Cotyledons are usually smooth and plain looking, with very basic shapes like ovals or heart-shaped in the case of the mustard above.

-Below, we've labeled some of the cotyledons and true leaves on the mustard microgreen photo (you can click on either picture to expand the size).
+Below, we’ve labeled some cotyledons and true leaves on the mustard microgreen photo (you can click on either picture to expand the size).